 The full supplement is paid if the family monthly income is below an income limit which varies with family size.
 When income exceeds the limit the supplement is reduced by a certain percentage of the exceeding amount.
-The limits and percentages are shown in Table 18 and are similar in all policy years 2007-2011.
+The limits and percentages are shown in Table 19 and are similar in all policy years 2007-2012 except for policy year 2012 when the income level which entitles to no supplement has changed.